Conceiving with donor insemination - 5 books to read

-“Helping the Stork” is a handbook providing parents-to-be all the information they need about the choices and challenges of donor insemination.
-The handbook walks you through each step in the process, from reaching a solid decision about whether donor insemination is the best choice for your family′s future; handling the difficult issue of privacy; selecting a donor and getting started, and learning to thrive as a family meeting donor insemination′s added challenges.
+“Helping the Stork” is a handbook providing parents-to-be with all the information they need about the choices and challenges of donor insemination.
+The handbook walks you through each step in the process, from reaching a solid decision about whether donor insemination is the best choice for your family′s future; handling the difficult issue of privacy; choosing a sperm donor and getting started, and learning to thrive as a family meeting donor insemination′s added challenges.
 The book is built on wisdom from medical and mental health experts, but it also provides stories from many families who share their own insights and experiences.
 The book is a helpful and supportive guide for anyone considering or already going through the process of donor insemination.

 By Carol Vercollone

 Relative Strangers: Family Life, Genes and Donor Conception

 Since reproductive medical technologies are becoming more and more accessible, assisted donor conception raises new and important questions about family life.
 What does it mean to have a child born through donor conception?
 Does it mean different things to heterosexual parents and lesbian parents?
 What is it like for the 'non-genetic' parent?
 How do grandparents feel about having a grandchild who is conceived with the help of an egg, sperm or embryo donor?
 These questions are studied in the book “Relative Strangers: Family Life, Genes and Donor Conception”.
 Through in-depth interviews with parents and grandparents of donor-conceived children, the authors explore the lived reality of having children with donor insemination.